Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 Italian connection

-Italy-based diving tour operator George Corbin is credited with introducing tourism to the former British colony in 1972, bringing journalists and photographers to the Indian Ocean islands as a “Robinson Crusoe” paradise.
+Italy-based diving tour operator George Corbin is credited with introducing tourism to the former British colony in 1972.

 “Italy has a very special relationship with us when it comes to tourism, and we’ve been great friends in our hospitality for many years,” Shareef said.